azobenko/voting-wp-plugin/wp-app/wp-content/plugins/simple-voting/readme.md

 - Activate Plugin on Plugins page in admin area
 - New block with voting will appear after posts' content
 - New meta-box will appear in side-area on Edit-Post admin page

+### Testing

+- For developers there has been added testing cases.
+- To set up the testing environment, you need to download the necessary vendor libraries using the composer.
+To do this, open the folder with the plugin in the terminal and execute the command `composer install`.
+If it needs, read how to install composer.
+- To run the tests, you need to open the folder with the plugin in the terminal and run the command: `vendor/bin/phpunit`
+- Tests do not cover all functions, it was added for future development as a skeleton.